Ro-Chat/Chat/README.md

 To make a proper emoji for **V1** you'll have to make a JSON using these formats.

 ---
-* P.S. you'll only need to use Path or Url not both.

 For an image you'll need to use the following JSON.

+* you'll only need to use Path or Url not both.

 ```json
 "Emoji_Name": {
 	"Type": "Image",